ijhoskins/satmut_utils/README.md

 Other genome reference files for other organisms are available [here](http://daehwankimlab.github.io/hisat2/download/)

-6. Navigate to the calling directory within the repository:
+6. Navigate to the package parent directory within the repository:
 ```
 cd satmut_utils
 ```

 ## Reference files